F A Q 'S

 I haven't received a confirmation email and/or my print at home tickets, what can I do?

+As part of their anti-tout measures The Ticket Store dispatch tickets around a fortnight before the show.
 Make sure you check your Junk folder as sometimes emails with attachments get caught by spam filters.
-If you haven't received anything, call The Ticket Store on 0333 772 7727.
+If you haven't received anything, email The Ticket Store on email@example.com.

 I asked for my tickets to be posted but they haven't arrived, what do I do?

-Call The Ticket Store on 0333 772 7727 and we can cancel your initial tickets and issue reprinted ones for you to collect on the night of the show.
-Tickets are sent out in the second class post the next working day after you place your order, so please allow time for them to arrive before contacting us.
-On some occasions, promoters will ask us to hold on to orders and post tickets out nearer the show date to help combat ticket touting rather than sending them as soon as possible, but if this is the case you will be advised at the time of booking.
+Call The Ticket Store on 0333 772 7727 and we can cancel your initial tickets and issue reprinted copies for you to collect on the night of the show.
+As part of their anti-tout measures The Ticket Store dispatch tickets in the second class post around a fortnight before the show, so please allow time for them to arrive before contacting them by emailing firstname.lastname@example.org.

 What happens if the event is cancelled or postponed?

 As soon as we receive confirmation from the show promoter that a show is cancelled or rescheduled, we'll contact you via the contact details you gave us when you booked your tickets, and explain what happens next.
 You will be given a choice between attending the rescheduled event (where applicable) or getting your money back.
-Always hold on to your tickets as the original ones will, in most cases, still be valid for any rescheduled date.
+As tickets are sent out closer to the show it’s unlikely that you will have received your tickets for the postponed show but in the event of a late postponement always hold on to your tickets as the original ones will, in most cases, still be valid for any rescheduled date.

 I've lost my tickets, what do I do?

-Call The Ticket Store on 0333 772 7727, we'll be able to cancel your initial tickets and issue reprinted ones for you to collect before the show.
+Email The Ticket Store on email@example.com, we'll be able to cancel your initial tickets and issue reprinted ones for you to collect before the show.

 What can I bring into the Arena?